jonboland/oldfolder/README.rst

 Importing
 ~~~~~~~~~

-You can also use import Old Folder into your own projects:
+You can also use Old Folder's functions in your own projects:

 .. code-block:: python